cacayan2/classifier-DoS-project/adr/adr_document.md

 # 5. Data Storage (Load)
 ## 5.1 Context and Technology Choice
+The processed dataset is stored in a csv file in `data/final/wednesday_clean.csv` and is loaded in the script `etl/load_files.py` and documented in `notebooks/00_etl_exploration.ipynb`.This file represents the cleaned, de-duplicated, and type-corrected dataset.
+The CSV format was selected because it is portable, human readable, and easily ingestible in other Python workflows (such as `pandas`).
+We use the library's `read_csv` method to load the data into a DataFrame.
+This operation loads the full dataset into memory and preserves all numeric and categorical features required for schema generation, preprocessing, feature engineering, exploratory analysis, and model training.
+Because the dataset is not too large, no complex storage management systems were required.

 ## 5.2 Justifications
+1. **CSV ensures transparency and easy debugging.**

+2. **File size is manageable allowing for faster read times.

+3. **No nested or multi-table structure exist - data is stored flat.**

+4. **Dataset is reference consistently across notebooks and scripts, ensuring reproducibility.
+This dataset serves as canonical truth for other downstream components.

 ## 5.3 Status
+**Status**: Accepted
+**Date**: November 29, 2025
+**Team Members**: Nafisa Sabir (designated ETL lead), agreed upon with Emil Cacayan, Umar Siddiqui, and Fnu Syed Moosa Aleem "Moosa"

 # 6. Reading Data
 ## 6.1 Context and Technology Choice